ProjecRz/HubRz/Docs.md

 ## CreateKey
 CreateKey only supports [adfoc.us](https://adfoc.us/?refid=700817) or [ClicksFly](https://clicksfly.com/ref/104769173789973858228).
 To get your 'userkey', follow these steps:

+1. Sign In / Log In to [adfoc.us](https://adfoc.us/?refid=700817) or [ClicksFly](https://clicksfly.com/ref/104769173789973858228) which ever you prefer.

-1. Go to Tools > Api / Developers Api.
+2. Go to Tools > Api / Developers Api.

-2. Retrieve the key URL excluding the "&url=yourdestinationlink.com&alias=CustomAlias" and any additional parameters after the key.
+3. Retrieve the key URL excluding the "&url=yourdestinationlink.com&alias=CustomAlias" and any additional parameters after the key.

 ```lua
 local KeyUrl = HubRz:CreateKey({
   Title = "HubRz"